 - Activity Jar.
 Fill a jar with strips of paper labeled with your child’s favorite activities: A trip to the park.
 Playing with clay.
 A simple craft.
 When your child successfully uses the potty, she can choose an activity from the jar to do together.
 Here are a few ideas to get you started.

 - Books.
 Keep a stack of books next to the toilet for your child to look at while he uses the potty.
 Read to your child as he waits to go, making this not only a bonding time, but a way for him to relax and feel at ease on his potty seat.

 - Pizza Party!
 Is your child getting the hang of potty training?
 It’s time to extend the rewards by creating a longer-term goal.
 For example, if your daughter uses the potty seat for three days without having an accident, the family can enjoy pizza on Friday night.

-Before you develop an extensive reward system, start small.
+Before you start a potty training reward system, think easy.
 If stickers make your child happy, that’s enough.
 The goal of rewards at this stage is to be simple, fun, and encourage the behavior you want: day-by-day steps toward successful potty training!

 Check out our library of potty training articles for more helpful information!